 Student Name: Class: Date:

 Welcome to the Lake Lovers Foundation (LLF).
 You’re a unique breed of ethical thinker because you grasp the concept of sustainable fishing in a time when our lakes and rivers are in danger of unsustainable practices.
-That includes overharvesting, water pollution, unruly fishermen, and the common practice of unwillingly transporting invasive species from lake to lake.
+That includes overharvesting, water pollution, unruly fishermen, and the common practice of unwittingly transporting invasive species from lake to lake.
 You represent a small community that prospers along one of the many lake chains in the Wisconsin northwoods.
 Fishing is a popular recreational activity that both benefits and sometimes impacts your community and the fragile ecosystem there.

 Despite the words “Lake Lovers” in your name that implies ecosystem health, you are also influenced by your personal desires to maintain or increase your personal wealth as it relates to your property values along the water.
 So there’s a hidden meaning in your group’s motto, What’s good for the lake is good for us.